Assassination of Charlie Kirk: Legal proceedings

 After his arrest, Robinson was transferred to Utah County Jail in Spanish Fork, where a judge ordered him held without bail.
 He made his first court appearance by video feed on September 16 before Judge Tony Graf in the Utah County Justice Court in Provo.
+Robinson's family have since been visiting him virtually and occasionally in-person.

-Graf read Robinson the charges, which included one count of aggravated murder, one count of felony discharge of a firearm, two counts of obstruction of justice, two counts of witness tampering, and one count of violence committed in the presence of a child.
+Graf read Robinson the charges, which included one count of aggravated murder, one count of felony discharge of a firearm, two counts of obstruction of justice, two counts of witness tampering, three counts of victim targeting enhancement, and one count of violence committed in the presence of a child.
 Utah state prosecutors announced that they would seek the death penalty, citing aggravating factors; Robinson allegedly targeted Kirk for his political expression and had acted knowing children would witness the assassination.

 On September 24, Salt Lake City attorney Kathryn Nester was appointed to defend Robinson.
-On 29 September, Nester asked the judge for more time to review the large amount of evidence in the case before deciding if the defense would seek a preliminary hearing.
-On October 24, a judge heard arguments over whether Robinson could wear civilian clothes and appear unrestrained during future court appearances; the defense argued that Robinson appearing in a prison uniform would undermine his right to a fair trial.
-On October 27, the judge ruled that Robinson could wear civilian clothes, although, citing security concerns, the judge also ruled that Robinson would have to remain physically restrained.
-The judge did prohibit members of the media from photographing or filming Robinson’s restraints.
+On September 29, Nester asked the judge for more time to review the large amount of evidence in the case before deciding if the defense would seek a preliminary hearing.
+On October 24, a judge heard arguments over whether Robinson would have to appear in court in a prison uniform and restraints, which the defense argued would undermine his right to a fair trial.
+On October 27, the judge ruled that Robinson could wear civilian clothes but must be physically restrained for security.
+The judge did prohibit members of the media from photographing or filming Robinson's restraints.

+In October, Robinson participated in a call with a reporter from The Washington Post, who told him that Kirk's wife, Erika, had publicly forgiven him during her husband's memorial and that Trump had posthumously awarded Kirk the Presidential Medal of Freedom.
+He had no audible reaction.